-- Information from family members / carers and/or external support services. - Issues arising in pre-school and the Foundation Stage. - Pupil having difficulty in the area of receptive and expressive vocabulary or attaining specific skills; such as developing literacy. - Presentation of persistent emotional or social difficulties which are not improved by the behaviour support techniques usually employed in school. - Pupil's difficulty in accessing the curriculum at an age appropriate level. - Results of standardised and/or diagnostic tests.

-- Classroom observation. - Lack of or limited progress, even when teaching approaches are targeted in a child's identified area of weakness. - Sensory or physical difficulties, which limit the child's progress, despite the provision of specialist resources.
+- Information from families and/or external support services. - Issues arising in pre-school and the Foundation Stage. - Difficulty in securing receptive and expressive vocabulary or specific skills; such as literacy development. - Presentation of persistent emotional or social difficulties which are not improved by the behaviour support techniques usually employed in school. - Pupil's difficulty in accessing the curriculum at an age appropriate level. - Results of standardised and/or diagnostic tests. - Classroom observation. - Lack of or limited progress, even when teaching approaches are targeted in a child's identified area of weakness. - Sensory or physical difficulties, which limit the child's progress, despite the provision of specialist resources.